If you are looking for a new car insurance provider and want to cancel your current policy, you need to have the facts before you make a huge mistake.

 You can also contact Consumer Protection Services if you feel your policy was canceled because of unfair treatment or discriminatory reasons.

 They are mainly there for you to lodge a complaint against the company you have an issue with; they cannot solve your problem.

 Finding a New Car Insurance Provider after Cancellation

-If your previous car insurance company cancelled your policy due to non-payment, it may be difficult for you to obtain coverage with another.
-This is also true if your policy is cancelled due to high-risk factors, including filing excessive claims.
+If your previous car insurance company canceled your policy due to non-payment, it might be difficult for you to obtain coverage with another.
+It can also prove difficult if your policy is canceled due to high-risk factors, including filing excessive claims.